Above/featured: Musenhaus (Muse House), Linke Wienzeile in Vienna – 18 May 2018.

 Early 20th-century European artist Othmar Schimkowitz was one of many key figures in Vienna Modernism, an art movement which celebrated its centennial in 2018 in the Austrian capital city.
 Schimkowitz was born in Hungary and became well-known in Vienna for his architectural sculptures.
 In 1898, he joined the (Vienna) Secession, a group of artists which included Josef Hoffmann, Gustav Klimt, Max Kurzweil, Carl Moll, Koloman Moser, and Joseph Maria Olbrich.

 Sculptures by Schimkowitz are often seen in a variety of architectural creations by Otto Wagner.
-Here below are three Schimkowitz examples in Vienna; all are accessible with public transport from Wiener Linien (WL).
+Here below are three Schimkowitz examples in Vienna; all are accessible with public transit from Wiener Linien (WL) transport authority.

 Austria Post Savings Bank